 - Data governance.

 It may seem that CDPs can do no wrong, but just like most software platforms it does come with limitations.
 CDPs only handle customer data for example, which means any other information that may affect your customers’ behaviour cannot be added into the record and will have to be accounted for separately.
 The good news is that CDP technology is evolving, and many limitations are likely to be addressed – and here’s three areas where we think it’s heading:

-1.Building an omni-channel marketing hub: Omni-channel means that a customer can consume content seamlessly and instantaneously across all an organisation’s touchpoints – and we expect this to feature in CDPs in the future.
-This will evolve into a Master Data Management (MDM) system, CDPs will be hubs for all marketing data, distributing information in real time at the point of need.
+Omni-channel means that a customer can consume content seamlessly and instantaneously across all an organisation’s touchpoints – and we expect this to feature in CDPs in the future.
+This will evolve into a Master Data Management (MDM) system, CDPs will be hubs for all marketing data, distributing information in real-time at the point of need.

-3.Rise of the Robots- the AI revolution: Just like many technologies, AI will be increasingly central to CDPs allowing for customer needs to be identified sooner than existing models.
-It could be used to power personalisation journey techniques like Customer Activated Response Optimisation; or it could be used within content strategies which would use algorithms to connect pieces of information about an individual’s content journey.
+Just like many technologies, AI will be increasingly central to CDPs allowing for customer needs to be identified sooner than existing models.
+It could be used to power personalisation journey techniques like Customer Activated Response Optimisation.
+Alternatively, you can deploy it within content strategies that use algorithms to connect pieces of information about an individual’s content journey.

-As marketing continues to evolve it has become increasing clear that it cannot be all things to all people.
-Adopting a CDP to govern data whilst ensuring the customer experience is personalised will keep your business competitive in an otherwise crowded market.
+As marketing continues to evolve it’s increasingly clear that it can’t be all things to all people.
+Adopting a CDP to govern data whilst ensuring the customer experience is personalised is the option.
+In short, it will keep your business competitive in an otherwise crowded market.